 The difference between double degrees and conjoint programmes is that in the double degrees you apply for and enrol separately in each of the two degrees.
 If you're considering doing this, it's important that you contact AUT to discuss your plans.
 Double degrees can be completed either one after the other or concurrently.

-- IT Service Science, Networks and Security, Software Development: You can study the full degree at the South Campus.
-Other majors: First-year papers available at the South Campus. - 2.
-Single and double major options are available as well as the standard pathway (no major).
+2. Single and double major options are available as well as the standard pathway (no major).

 Huge opportunities for workplace experience

 Racheal Herlihy